dsnoeijer/angular/aio/content/guide/upgrade.md

 <code-example header="app/phone-detail/phone-detail.template.html" path="upgrade-phonecat-2-hybrid/app/phone-detail/phone-detail.template.html"></code-example>

-There are several notable changes here:
+Several notable changes here:

 *   You've removed the `$ctrl.` prefix from all expressions
 *   You've replaced `ng-src` with property bindings for the standard `src` property
 *   You're using the property binding syntax around `ng-class`.
-    Though Angular does have a [very similar `ngClass`][AioGuideBuiltInDirectives] as AngularJS does, its value is not magically evaluated as an expression.
+    Though Angular does have a [similar `ngClass`][AioGuideBuiltInDirectives] as AngularJS does, its value is not magically evaluated as an expression.
     In Angular, you always specify in the template when the value of an attribute is a property expression, as opposed to a literal string.

-*   You've replaced `ng-repeat`s with `*ngFor`s
+*   You've replaced `ng-repeat` with `*ngFor`
 *   You've replaced `ng-click` with an event binding for the standard `click`
 *   You've wrapped the whole template in an `ngIf` that causes it only to be rendered when there is a phone present.
-    You need this because when the component first loads, you don't have `phone` yet and the expressions will refer to a non-existing value.
+    You need this because when the component first loads, you don't have `phone` yet and the expressions is going to refer to a non-existing value.
     Unlike in AngularJS, Angular expressions do not fail silently when you try to refer to properties on undefined objects.
     You need to be explicit about cases where this is expected.